eraofchaos/eraofchaos.github.io/units/Gog.md

 ---
 title: "Gog"
 permalink: /units/Gog/
-excerpt: "Era of Chaos Units.
-Units.
+excerpt: "Era of Chaos Gog.
+Gog Units.
+Magog.
 Era of Chaos Gogs may seem to be mild but they can be very aggressive in battle."
 unitID: 502
-last_modified_at: 2021-04-23
+last_modified_at: 2021-04-25
 locale: en
 ref: "Gog"
 toc: true